Using Carbon in a Freshwater Aquarium

 Learn about the differing points of view and guidelines on using carbon in your aquarium.

+When it comes to freshwater aquarium filtration, there are many options to choose from.
+One of the most popular filtration methods involves carbon filter media.
 Using carbon in a freshwater aquarium is a controversial subject.
 Some people believe it is a waste of time and never use carbon except for special occasions.
 Others use a great deal of carbon and swear by its ability to polish the water and remove odors.
 This article will present both sides of the story so you will be well informed when you decide whether or not to use carbon in your setup.

 The Anti-Carbon Point of View